 Why do night sweats happen?

-Night sweats are one of the most commonly reported symptoms of the menopause.
+Night sweats are one of the most commonly reported symptoms of menopause.
 But they can also happen to anyone of any age.

 The most common reasons for night sweats are: